Certified Earth Care Congregation

 OUTREACH

 • For many years, we have supported a food pantry in East Camden, N.J.
+Due to some very generous donations, we have been able to assist at least 4 additional food pantries over the last several years.
 We continue to have a Mission Cabinet in our parlor for congregants’ food donations and a food donation bin outside the Sunday School doors where members, neighbors and passers-by place items.

 • Effective November, 2022, the State of New Jersey banned food pantries from using plastic bags (phase two of generally banning plastic grocery bags).
-Our Mission Committee has advertised on local Facebook groups to collect re-usable grocery bags that we then donate to the food pantry.
+Our Mission Committee has advertised on local Facebook groups to collect re-usable grocery bags that we then donate to various food pantries and to the Food Bank of South Jersey.
 The response has been overwhelming.

 • Our members continue to reach out to our elderly members to offer them rides to church.

-• Our annual yard sale took place this spring, after a hiatus of 2 years.
+• Our annual yard sale took place this spring.
 This sale gives members an easy way to consciously dispose of unwanted items, assists the Board of Deacons with their fund-raising efforts toward The Fund of Compassion, and keeps items out of landfills.

 MISCELLANEOUS